 - 3.1.
 Community facilities such as offices, dining, mail pick-up, and other necessary functions must be situated where they can be easily found by the residents.
 Most of these facilities shall be centrally located in close proximity of the primary entrance. - 3.2.
 The maximum common area, using the Common Space definition for what constitutes common area, must not exceed 20 percent of the total gross building square footage. - 3.2.1.
 This requirement does not apply to single-family homes, 1, 2, or 3-family dwellings, and townhomes, if the common area space is exclusively for use of the individual resident. - 3.2.2.
 This requirement does not apply to existing rental units, unless the footprint of the original building is expanded. - 3.2.3.
-Developments serving seniors or a PSH population may submit an exception request to exceed 20 percent. - 3.3.
+Developments serving seniors or a PSH population may submit an exception request to exceed 20 percent.
+Exception request should be based upon programmatic space needs. - 3.3.
 Hallways must be a minimum of 42" in width (new construction only).